About this page

 "Dumb” cell phone

-The rapid development of iPhones and iPads type devices as well as the older Blackberry is changing the scene rapidly.
-Speeds with 3G are much greater than with GPRS (2,5G).
+The rapid development of Smartphones and tablets is changing the scene rapidly.
+Speeds with 3G and 4G are much greater than with GPRS (2,5G).
 The development of a wide range of apps is making it possible to receive and display not only texts of forecasts but GRIB files as well.
 See my page on GRIB apps

 In harbour, you might be able to use a WiFi connection.
-Prices can vary greatly.
-In Spain and Portugal in 2000/2011 we found that WiFi was often free.
-Signal strength can vay greatly in marinas.
-There are aerials that can improve reception but thes can be expensive.
+Prices can vary greatly but, in France, Spain and Portugal WiFi was often free or low cost.
+Signal strength can vary greatly in marinas.
+There are aerials that can improve reception but these can be expensive.
 We have found in marinas that our laptop with its built in aerial often worked well.
-Sometimes.

 No doubt, these will become cheaper to buy and use in time.
 If you really want to use a telephone connection at sea wherever you are, then these may be the solution.
-The bandwidth is far too small for anything but email.
+For many, costs will mean that email may be the primary use.
 I have no direct experience and cannot comment further at this stage.

-However, the sponsor of this site, MailASail specialises in internet connection via Mobile (cell) phone for cruising around Europe and Iridium/Inmarsat satellite phone connection for crossing oceans.
+However, the sponsor of this site, specialises in internet connection via Mobile phone for cruising around Europe and Iridium/Inmarsat satellite phone connection for crossing oceans.
 In addition, MailASail can advise on, supply, fit and commission all onboard communication systems.
-They also supply all Inmarsat FleetBroadband and Iridium Satellite Phones, along with Contract and PrePaid Airtime, and their award winning Email Compression System, ExpressMail.
+They also supply all Inmarsat FleetBroadband and Iridium Satellite Phones, along with Contract and PrePaid Airtime, and their award winning Email Compression System, ExpressMail

 See also the page on HF and HAM radio.